KnowEnG/Data_Cleanup_Pipeline/README.md

   6. gene name can be mapped to ensemble gene name.
   7. intersects  gene-gene network data (network option only)

-  If the user provides with the phenotype data:
+  *If the user provides with the phenotype data:*

-  After removing empty rows and columns, check if a phenotypic spreadsheet
+  *After removing empty rows and columns, check if a phenotypic spreadsheet:*

   1. contains duplicate column name.
   2. contains duplicate row name.
   3. intersects with the genomic spreadsheet.